 At St Edward's we value:

-Pupils undergo teacher assessments on a termly basis, followed by QCA tests at the end of each academic year or by National tests for those year groups specified by DCSF (Department for Children, Schools and families.)
+Pupils undergo teacher assessments on a termly basis across the curriculum, as well as using PIRA and PUMA tests for Reading, GPaS and Maths.
+For Writing children are assessed every 6 weeks following the BIG Writing assessment criteria, and for Yr 2 and Yr 6 using the assessment interim’s.
+Yr 6 also practise past SAT’s papers throughout the year.
 Reports on children’s progress are given out regularly at Parent Consultation Evenings and an annual report is sent out at the end of each academic year.
 Results from National Tests are published each year.

 The school and parish maintain our sense of community by giving strength and support to each other.
 Members of the parish nurture our pupils by running Sacramental preparation Classes.
 In addition links are formed through joint worship and also through social events.
 Pupils attend Mass, with the Parish on a rota basis each Tuesday, and school Mass is held at the start and the end of each term.
 Holy days of Obligation are also celebrated attending Mass with the Parish.